vmware-archive/kubeless/README.md

 You can use the CLI to create a function.
 Functions have three possible types:

 * http triggered (function will expose an HTTP endpoint)
-* pubsub triggered (function will consume event on a specific topic)
+* pubsub triggered (function will consume event on a specific topic; kafka/zookeeper statefulsets are required)
 * schedule triggered (function will be called on a cron schedule)

 ### HTTP function